cr0ss0vr/SpaceDebris/README.md

 >-Added Select method to Sqlhelper.java (beanfarmer 28/05/2014)

 Server Updates:
+>-Up and Down Arrows now brings history in from ArrayList which is populated from sqlite db - added beanfarmer (13/06/2014)
 >-Server can now read in history from db (not yet used) - (beanfarmer 28/05/2014)
 >-Testing SqlHelper command history is now saved - (beanfarmer 28/05/2014)
 >-Implemented "help" command - added (cr0ss0vr 25/05/2014)